davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

   };
   ```

-  Usually, the declaration of structs is done in a `.h` file that can be included anywhere the struct is referenced.
-Once a `struct` has been declared you can use it as a "cookie-cutter" to create "instances" of that type.
-For example, the following code uses a `struct` to store a point:
+  Usually, the declaration of structs is done inside a `.h` file that can be `#include`d anywhere the `struct` is referenced.
+Once a `struct` has been declared you can use it as a data type.
+For example, the following code uses a `struct` to store a point, which has an x and y coordinate:

   ```c
   #include <stdio.h>